 For example, employee travel is often booked and travelled in differing accounting periods.
-For these prepayments, you can map your travel categories with a prepaid expense asset line in your GL, such as below.
+For these prepayments, you can map your travel categories with a prepaid expense asset line in your GL.

 Once the travel takes place and needs to be recognized as an incurred expense, an adjusting entry will be required to record the expense properly.
 To record the adjusting entry, debit the related, actual expense account (e.g. Employee Airfare) to denote the expense recognition, and credit the asset account (Prepaid Expenses) to reduce its outstanding balance.